Signup for our emails

 Experts agree that wolverines must be restored to the Southern Rocky Mountains, particularly in Colorado, where at least some habitat will remain in an era of global warming.
 WildEarth Guardians supports well-planned wolverine restoration in the state that supports reproduction and connectivity between subpopulations, and addresses threats to the species, including growth, poisonous sodium cyanide M-44 traps, and other factors.

 Only 250-300 wolverines are estimated to remain in the lower 48 states.
 Conservation organizations first petitioned to list the species as “threatened” or “endangered” in the contiguous United States in 1995.
-After years of legal wrangling, the U.S. Fish and Wildlife Service finally designated wolverines in the lower 48 states as a candidate for listing under the Endangered Species Act in 2010.
-While the listing is pending, WildEarth Guardians and partners petitioned and then sued the State of Montana for allowing wolverine trapping in the state.
+After years of legal wrangling, the U.S. Fish and Wildlife Service proposed to list wolverines in 2013, but withdrew the proposal in 2014.
+Guardians and partners successfully challenged the withdrawal in court, and the U.S. Fish and Wildlife Service must reexamine the decision.

 - Significant Actions

 - October 12, 2012 - WildEarth Guardians and seven other organizations, represented by Western Environmental Law Center, sued Montana for permitting trapping of wolverines